Variable¶

 The type of the variable can be any of the primitive types like integer,

 real, complex, pointers, arrays.
-In such cases, the type_declaration
+In such cases, the type_declaration member of

-the Variable
+the Variable is null.

 classes, enums, and function pointers.
 Such types are not declared inline to the

-node itself.
-In such cases, the type_declaration
+Variable node itself.
+In such cases, the type_declaration member of

-points to the symbol containing the declaration of the type.
+Variable points to the symbol containing the declaration of the type.

-represents declarations of variables.
-Var
+Variable represents declarations of variables.
+Var nodes represent instances

 of variables in code.
 To represent the use of a variable in an expression,

-employ the ASR expr Var
+employ the ASR expr Var node.

 Examples¶